 menu

-Wrongful Death Lawyer Los Angeles
+Wrongful Death Attorney Los Angeles

 If an accident has claimed the life of a loved one, you may be able to bring a wrongful death action against the person or persons responsible.
 Often, an “accident” that results in death could be due to someone’s negligent act.
 Wrongful death actions can arise under many factual circumstances, and the complexities of such a lawsuit require experienced legal assistance.